Our current turnaround time is 24-48 hours!

 Supplemental Essay Type(s): WhyCommunityOddball

 Unshockingly, given that Stanford is the most difficult university to get into in the country, this supplement is a doozie.
-It puts both your writing and creativity to the test in a myriad ways.
-One of the most important things to remember about this supplement, as with all supplements that lob a host of essays and short answer questions at you, is that each response is an opportunity to reveal something new about yourself to admissions.
+It puts both your writing and creativity to the test in a myriad of ways.
+One of the most important things to remember about the Stanford supplemental essays, as with all supplements that lob a host of essays and short answer questions at you, is that each response is an opportunity to reveal something new about yourself to admissions.
 Think about the tidbits you have to offer up as you pull together your package and make sure you distribute them across the supplement.
 Try as hard as you can not to be repetitive.
 And, as much as you can, have fun with these.
 If you embrace the challenge laid out in front of you, your answers will be instilled with that positive spirit as well.
 Trust us.
+Read on to discover our Stanford application essay tips!

 Essays